Some remarks on strong multiplicity one for paramodular forms: Distinguishing eigenforms by the central values of the twisted spinor L -functions

 \subsection{The estimate of an average of twisted \texorpdfstring{$L$}{L}-values}

-In order to prove Theorem~\ref{main thm 3}, we will need the technical lemma below, which is a generalized version of \cite[Theorem~2]{RadziwillYang2023}.
-To state this lemma properly, we introduce some notation and definitions first. \begin{definition} We say that a sequence $\{\alpha(n)\}_{n\geq 1}$ are \textit{Siegel-Walfisz} of level $\kappa>0$ if for every $x\geq 10$, and $(a, q)=1$ with $q\leq (\log x)^\kappa, |t|\leq (\log x)^\kappa$ we have
+In order to prove Theorem~\ref{main thm 3}, we will need the technical result below (i.e., Theorem~\ref{Sketch of RY}), which is a generalized version of \cite[Theorem~2]{RadziwillYang2023}.
+To state this result properly, we introduce some notation and definitions first. \begin{definition} We say that a sequence $\{\alpha(n)\}_{n\geq 1}$ are \textit{Siegel-Walfisz} of level $\kappa>0$ if for every $x\geq 10$, and $(a, q)=1$ with $q\leq (\log x)^\kappa, |t|\leq (\log x)^\kappa$ we have